-The National Park Service (NPS) at Cuyahoga Valley National Park (CVNP) will begin their White-tailed Deer Management program starting January 8th through March 16, 2018.
+The National Park Service (NPS) at Cuyahoga Valley National Park (CVNP) will begin their White-tailed Deer Management program starting November 16, 2020.

 NPS has been studying and monitoring the deer population in the park since the late 1980's.
 The Final White-tailed Deer Management Plan provides the park with a long-term approach to address high deer populations that are adversely affecting the park's vegetation and other wildlife.
 The final plan was approved in February 2015 by the Midwest Regional Director.
 NPS has secured permits by the Ohio Division of Wildlife to use sharpshooting on park property to reduce deer populations.
 NPS is contracting with the Wildlife Services branch of the U.S. Department of Agriculture to provide experienced and trained staff to implement the deer program.